mcdonc/CheesePrism/README.rst

 Serve management app
 ~~~~~~~~~~~~~~~~~~~~

-Use the prod.ini (edited for your setup) for simplest serving.
+Use the production.ini (edited for your setup) for simplest serving.
 Be sure
 to remove such things as ``pyramid.includes = pyramid_debugtoolbar``
 if security is a concern::

- $ paster serve prod.ini
+ $ pserve production.ini

 Sane people use something like upstart or `supervisord <supervisord.org>`_ to manage this process.